 Apple Music is a recent competitor in the music streaming sphere, released on June 30, 2015.
 But Apple already had a great pedigree with regards to music services, with the iTunes store having been successful for more than a decade.
-Though the iTunes store offers in excess of 43 million songs (everything but The Beatles, apparently), its streaming service offers a little less, at around 30 million.
+Though the iTunes store offers in excess of 43 million songs, its streaming service offers a little less, at around 30 million.

-Apple Music isn’t just for Apple users, with a Play Store App currently in beta.
+Apple Music isn’t just for Apple users, with a Play Store App now available.
 It allows Android users to stream its immense catalog and comes with some unique extras such as Connect, a blogging feature that seeks to bring artists closer to their fans, allowing them to share music, videos and photos with followers.
 Apple Music also includes the Beats 1 internet radio station, which plays continuously in more than 100 countries.

 It might be too early to tell if Apple Music will be a big hit, but with a huge catalog, three-month trial period and all of the major features nailed, there's no reason why it wouldn't be.Apple Music

 Spotify offers a free, ad-supported streaming service in addition to its paid subscription.
-A great aspect of this is that you (currently) get access to the same content whether you pay a subscription fee or not.
+A great aspect of this is that you (currently) get access to the same content whether you pay a subscription fee or not, but that might change.
+Spotify might restrict new album releases to paying users.
 The main downside to the free service in comparison to the paid is the audio quality, the ads, and the ability to use it offline.

 The Spotify Android app is perfect for mobile because it allows you to download any song in the catalog for offline listening on your device.
 There is also a web-player and desktop app, and all your content and playlists are synced between them.